meanpenguin/RTIMULib/README.md

 The Linux directory contains the main demo apps for embeeded Linux systems:

-* RTIMULibDrive is a simple app that shows to to use the RTIMULib library in a basic way.
+* [Disfunct] RTIMULibDrive is a simple app that shows to to use the RTIMULib library in a basic way.
-* RTIMULibDrive10 adds support for pressure/temperature sensors.
+* [Disfunct] RTIMULibDrive10 adds support for pressure/temperature sensors.
 * RTIMULibDrive11 adds support for pressure/temperature/humidity sensors.
 * RTIMULibCal is a command line calibration tool for the magnetometers and accelerometers.
-* RTIMULibvrpn shows how to use RTIMULib with vrpn.
+* [Disfunct] RTIMULibvrpn shows how to use RTIMULib with vrpn.
-* RTIMULibDemo is a simple GUI app that displays the fused IMU data in real-time.
+* [Disfunct] RTIMULibDemo is a simple GUI app that displays the fused IMU data in real-time.
-* RTIMULibDemoGL adds OpenGL visualization to RTIMULibDemo.
+* [Disfunct] RTIMULibDemoGL adds OpenGL visualization to RTIMULibDemo.

 RTIMULib is a C++ library but there are also Python bindings in Linux/python.
 It's easy to build and install the Python RTIMULib library using the provided setup.py after which any Python script will have access to RTIMULib functionality.
 See Linux/python.README.md (https://github.com/richards-tech/RTIMULib/blob/master/Linux/python/README.md) for more details.
 Two demo scripts show how to use the Python interface.